isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-03-08-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-during-the-Committee-of-Supply-Debates-2013.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debates 2013
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debates 2013'
-date:   2013-03-08
+date: 2013-03-08T00:00:00.000Z
 permalink: /news/parliamentary-speeches/speech-sms-cos-debates-2013

 ---

 8 Mar 2013 Posted in [Parliamentary speeches and responses]